I just want to know, which speakers are the most suitable for my Yamaha RX-V667? Presently it is connected with Dahlquist Orbit QX 1T.

 One thing that might help is to look for speakers with a higher sensitivity.
 These will require less power to get higher volumes, and so it may be your current speakers have low sensitivity – which is why it seems quiet.

-Once you have narrowed down your choices to a few options, you should then try to listen to them at local shop.
-Different makes of speaker have different tones and sounds - and we all have different tastes as to what sounds good.
+Once you have narrowed down your choices to a few options, you should then try to listen to them at a local shop.
+Different makes of speaker have different tones and sounds – and we all have different tastes as to what sounds good.

 If you can’t try out some speakers, then you will have to go by any reviews you can find.

-I list a range a of good speaker manufacturers on the introduction to speakers page.
+I list a range of good speaker manufacturers on the introduction to speakers page.
 You can use this as a list to start from if you want to know where to start.